 Chris has earned a reputation as scientist who can demystify and articulate, for any audience, exactly what it is that a scientist does for a living.
 His enthusiasm shows us not only why he pursues these interests, but points out what we stand to gain through scientific education.» Read more about Chris Turney

-Anne’s work concentrates on portraying character and expression in people in commissioned portraits, courtroom sketching and children’s books.
-Anne is in demand for drawing workshops here and overseas and gives presentations about the process of illustrating books for primary and secondary level.» Read more about Anne Spudvilas
+Her passion is bringing to life the characters in her books and this carries over into commissioned portraits and courtroom sketching.
+Her portrait of much-loved children’s book creator Leigh Hobbs was an Archibald Prize finalist.
+Anne is in demand for drawing workshops here and overseas and gives presentations about the process of illustrating books for primary and secondary level.

 R.A.
 Spratt is an award winning author and television writer.
-Her latest book is Friday Barnes: Under Suspicion.
-This is the second installment in the Friday Barnes: Girl Detective series.
+Her latest book is Peski Kids: The Bear in the Woods – the second instalment of the Peski Kids series.

 R.A. lives in Bowral, NSW with her husband and two daughters.
 Her hobbies include gardening and bellringing.
 She has two chickens and three goldfish, and her next-door-neighbour’s cat thinks it lives in her house.

 For more information visit raspratt.com

 Trent Southworth is a former NSW Police Officer with over fourteen years policing experience, including eight years employed in the Youth Liaison role.
 In his role, Trent worked closely with numerous government and non government agencies to identify youth related initiatives such as underage drinking programs, truancy, road safety, drug programs, and bullying.